 American Coalition for Ethanol (ACE) launched a series of short, fuel marketer-focused videos (linked below) breaking down the HBIIP application process into manageable pieces to encourage retailers to apply.
 The videos were produced in coordination with USDA.

-Why Install Higher Ethanol Blends?
+Why Sell Higher Ethanol Blends?

-- Give patrons more options
+- Give patrons more options (healthier and more affordable!)

 - Bolster our rural economies